tulicsgabriel/Variance-Inflation-Factor-VIF-/README.md

 A VIF greater than 10 is a signal that the model has a collinearity problem.

-I've noticed that the variance_inflation_factor library from from statsmodels.stats.outliers_influence gives different results for the VIF than the vif function from the R car library.
+I've noticed that the *variance_inflation_factor* library from *statsmodels.stats.outliers_influence* gives different results for the VIF than the vif function from the *R car library*.

-The **vif_analysis.py** file contains the *calc_vif* function which calculates the VIF using the statsmodels implementation, while vif_analysis.R contains the R implementation.
+The **vif_analysis.py** file contains the *calc_vif* function which calculates the VIF using the statsmodels implementation, while **vif_analysis.R** contains the R implementation.
 Printing out the outputted dataframes (using the tatinic dummy data) show that there is indeed a difference between the outputs.

 The **vif_analysis.py** file contains also a *calc_vif_from_scratch* function, which uses a LinearRegression model to calculate the VIF.
 The output of this function is the same as the output of the R implementation.